edinburgh-napier/set09121/lectures/lecture12.md

 What is Artificial Intelligence?
 - AI is the study of the intelligence of machines, and the attempt to replicate human-like intelligence in a machine.
-- This is a very wide area of study, incorporating not only technical implementations of intelligence, but also ethics and philosophy.
+- This is a very wide area of study, incorporating not only technical implementations of intelligence, but also psychology, ethics and philosophy.

 ---